-Let's bring more contentment as well as empowerment to the coming year!
+Let's create space for contentment as well as empowerment to the coming year!

 Is anyone else in need of a little self-kindness?

-This time of year, especially, I find myself surrounded by parents swapping horror stories about the drudgery of parenting.
+The drudgery of parenting can drag at us.
 Endless chores and shopping lists.
 Errand-running and carpooling.
 Too little sleep and early mornings filled with eerily familiar power struggles.

 The social, financial, and emotional demands of the holiday season can burden the most cheery among us.

 I've gathered a handful of Doing Good Together™'s favorite parenting strategies into a priority list for my family's new year.
-I'm resolving to enjoy a 2016 with a renewed sense of enthusiasm for everyday life, and these six research-based goals are going to help get me there.
+I'm resolving to enjoy the new year with a renewed sense of enthusiasm for everyday life.

-Even better, these same few tricks will help me raise a house full of change makers.
+Even better, these same six tricks will help me raise a house full of change makers.